GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/functions.rst

     6. For tables, tuples and variants, subtypes are compared, and all must be the same or equally specialized.
     7. For functions, blocks, or lambdas, subtypes and return types are compared, and all must be the same or equally specialized.

-When matching functions, daScript picks the ones which are most specialized and sorts by substitute distance.
+When matching functions, Daslang picks the ones which are most specialized and sorts by substitute distance.
 Substitute distance is increased by 1 for each argument if a cast is required for the LSP (Liskov substitution principle).
 At the end, the function with the least distance is picked.
 If more than one function is left for picking, a compilation error is reported.